 Final goods are referred to as those goods which do not require further processing.
 These goods are also known as consumer goods and are produced for the purpose of direct consumption by the end consumer.

 In simple words, final goods are commodities that are manufactured by a company for subsequent consumption by the consumer.
-These goods satisfy the consumer needs or wants.
+These goods satisfy consumer needs or want.

 Final goods consist of :

 - Goods that are purchased by the households meant for final consumption.
 For example, television, milk, ready to eat foods, medicines.

 - Goods that are purchased by firms for investment purposes or for capital formation

 Final goods can be classified into two broad parameters

 A. Buying Habits